rsvp/chess/README.md

 * Trade your passive pieces for your opponent's active pieces.
 * Train every day to stay in top shape, chess is a matter of daily training.
 * True sacrifice involves a change in risk requiring foresight and fantasy.
+* Try not to offer a draw which will send spectators into uncontrollable laughter.
 * Try to play blindfold games.
 * Turning chess into poker and hoping for a bluff is not advisable.
 * Two types of men: those who yield to circumstances and those who aim to control circumstances.